Last updated on June 3rd, 2023 at 02:07 pm

 Conclusion

-As we come to the end of our journey through the top 101 films of the past 100 years, it’s clear that the medium of film has had a profound impact on the world.
+As we come to the end of our journey through the top 101 best films of the past 100 years, it’s clear that the medium of film has had a profound impact on the world.

 From the earliest days of silent cinema to the modern era of CGI and streaming, these films have entertained, educated, and inspired audiences for decades.
 It’s important to note that this list is not intended to be a definitive ranking of the best films ever made, but rather a collection of some of the most influential and impactful films of the past century.
 These films have stood the test of time and continue to be relevant and meaningful today.

 We hope that this list has inspired you to explore some of these films, whether you’re a film buff or a casual moviegoer.
-These films have the power to entertain, educate, and inspire, and we believe that everyone should have the opportunity to experience them.

 As you watch these films, we encourage you to share your thoughts on which ones you think should be included in a top film list.
 We would love to hear your thoughts on what films you think are the best of the best and why.

-So, grab some popcorn, sit back and enjoy the cinematic journey that the top 101 films have to offer.
+So, grab some popcorn, sit back and enjoy the cinematic journey that the top 101 best films have to offer.